exastro-suite/exastro-it-automation-docs-dev/docs/en/2.6/_sources/learn/quickstart/index.rst.txt

 | When you register an operation, you define the work summary for carrying out the task.
 You must create one operation for each task, and you should not reuse operations.
 | Based on the work policy you've already decided on, let's fill in the operation details.

-.. glossary:: operation
-   The operation is associated with a target and parameters for the task to be performed.

 | :menuselection:`Basic Console --> Operation List`, register the task execution date and time, as well as the task name.

 .. figure:: /images/learn/quickstart/Legacy_scenario1/オペレーション登録.png